-In consultation with BLM, cultural resource use permittees may use their own field methodologies within the following guidelines and limits:
+In consultation with BLM, permit holders may use their own field methodologies within the following guidelines and limits:

-- 1. The APE boundary must be identified by the BLM before any fieldwork is undertaken.
-Field Offices will provide geospatial boundaries for the APE.
-If needed, the cultural resource use permittee can flag and stake the boundary on the ground.
+- 1. To the extent possible, the APE boundary must be identified by the BLM before any fieldwork is undertaken.
+Field Offices will provide geospatial boundaries for the APE and survey area(s).
+If needed, the permit holder can flag and stake the survey boundary on the ground.
+However, the flags and stakes must be removed following the survey.
 For narrow linear projects, it is important that right-of-way widths are precisely known.
-The appropriate BLM archaeologist must approve any variances from these requirements. - 2.
+The appropriate BLM Archaeologist must approve any variances from these requirements. - 2.
 For block surveys and regional studies, crews will be limited to no more personnel than can be effectively managed by the field supervisor (experience has shown four or five to be about maximum). - 3.
 Crew spacing should not normally exceed 15-20 meters.
-Exemptions from total coverage, due to terrain or other factors, must be coordinated with and approved by the appropriate BLM archaeologist.

-- 4. Collection strategies must be coordinated with the appropriate BLM archaeologist (see Section K. Collection and Curation). - 5.
-If paleontological resources are suspected or encountered during inventory, archaeologists should note the location, write a brief description of condition, and contact the BLM authorized officer, who will contact the BLM regional paleontologist.
+Exemptions from total coverage, due to terrain or other factors, must be coordinated with and approved by the appropriate BLM Archaeologist. - 4.
+Collection strategies must be coordinated with the appropriate BLM Archaeologist (see Section VI.K.
+Collection and Curation). - 5.
+If paleontological resources are suspected or encountered during inventory, archaeologists should note the location, write a brief description of condition, and contact the BLM Authorized Officer, who will contact the BLM regional paleontologist.